 Shopmobility centres are usually in a town centre or shopping centre, helping people to go shopping and to visit leisure and commercial facilities.

-You can get general information about the Department for Infrastructure's (DfI) transport programme for people with disabilities on the DfI website.
+You can get general information about the Department for Infrastructure's (DfI) transport programme for people with disabilities at this link:

 Travel Safe guide

 You can find an audio version of the guide at the following link:

 The Inclusive Mobility Transport Advisory Committee (Imtac) has factsheets about these schemes: